 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.

-For many people, finding your why is easy–to have a little extra spending money for your family, or to send your kids to a private school, or to be able to stay at home with your kids.
+For many people, finding your why is easy–to have a little extra spending money for your family, to send your kids to a private school, or to be able to stay at home with your kids.
 Others, like me, have to dig a little deeper.

 Here’s my story:

 I had a devastating arm injury as a small child, which resulted in over ten years of surgeries, occupational therapy, and doctors visits.
 I have severe limitations in movement and strength.
 Despite that, I do everything I want to do in life, and always have.
 (Except learn to play the piano, which I know I would have been terrible at anyway #tonedeaf!)

 I went to college to be a nurse–it was the only thing I had ever wanted to be.
 I adored the nurses who took care of me throughout my childhood, and I wanted to be just like them.
 I became a pediatric and then a neonatal intensive care nurse.
 I love babies, and that was a great job for me.

 Then, a few years ago, I started feeling what I call “itchy.”
 I was itching to do something new, something fun.
 As much as I love taking care of sick preemies and newborns, it was not fun.
 It was exhausting, heart wrenching, and, for me, physically tough.
 I was tired of long 12 hour night-shifts and being in pain.
 I was terrified of overdoing it and injuring myself again, which would require another surgery.
 I felt stuck, as if the only thing I could do was be a nurse, because I put myself in a box labeled “nurse.”
 I had a degree (and nearly a second one) in nursing, and I felt trapped.

 Thankfully, around this same time, I found LuLaRoe.